politi/victron-ble2mqtt/README.md

 **Android**

-The procedure to extract the encryprion key form an Android device is a little more complicated and requires you to enable developer options
+The procedure to extract the encryprion key form an Android device is a little more complicated and requires you to enable developer options.

-It does NON require you to root your device
+It does NOT require you to root your device

 ##### *<ins>Prepare the PC (Windows) - ONE TIME ONLY</ins>*
 1. Download ADB tools from [here](https://dl.google.com/android/repository/platform-tools-latest-windows.zip)